Robert Georgine: Early life and career

 Georgine proved a highly effective and very popular BCTD president.
 In 1985, the AFL-CIO broke tradition by electing Georgine to the AFL-CIO executive council.
 He became the first constitutional department head to serve on the council.

 Georgine was named chairman, president and chief executive officer of the Union Labor Life Insurance Company (ULLICO) in 1990.

 In the latter years of his tenure as BCTD president, Georgine was confronted with a number of problems.
 In 1995, he was challenged for the presidency of BCTD by A. L. "Mike" Monroe, president of the International Union of Painters and Allied Trades.
 Sigurd Lucassen, president of the United Brotherhood of Carpenters and Joiners of America and the largest BCTD affiliate, opposed Georgine's re-election even though Georgine's running mate was Carpenters' first vice president Paschal McGuinness.
 Monroe, Lucassen and others argued that Georgine had failed to maintain the effectiveness of local BCTD councils, refused to fund organizing programs and allowed jurisdictional disputes to get out of hand.
 They also claimed that Georgine's role as chief executive officer of ULLICO left him little time to devote to BCTD business.
 In a close election, however, Georgine won.
 McGuiness resigned less than a year later, after being investigated by federal authorities for corruption.

 In 1996, federal authorities questioned whether Georgine interfered in a union election.
 The United States Department of Labor (DOL) filed suit to overturn the October 1995 presidential election in the International Union of Bricklayers and Allied Craftworkers.
 A portion of the DOL lawsuit alleged that Georgine used BCTD funds and his position as president to support the re-election of the incumbent president (a Georgine supporter).
 Georgine was cleared, but the investigation put a cloud over his final term in office at BCTD.

 Robert Georgine retired as BCTD president on April 15, 2000.

 Retirement from ULLICO

 Although Georgine remained as president, chairman and CEO at ULLICO, he became caught up in a scandal with forced him to retire on May 8, 2003.
 He proposed a stock purchase deal to ULLICO's board of directors in which they would be able to buy ULLICO stock at a low price, then re-establish the stock price at a higher level.
 ULLICO would then repurchase their shares at that higher level, allowing them to reap millions in profits.
 After a lengthy scandal, Georgine was forced off the board and removed as CEO of ULLICO.

 Robert Georgine settled with ULLICO in 2005, repaying millions to the company.
-He died on March 29, 2011, due to complications from a stroke.
+He died from complications of a stroke on March 29, 2011, at the age of 78.